sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 wr mem
 ```
 ** Note:
-router bgp 65515 <- Cannot be 65515.
+router bgp 65515 <- ASN on NVA cannot be 65515.
 Will result in "Error: This BGP peer cannot share the same ASN as the virtual hub." when configuring Peers section of the ARS config.
+- ASN of NVA: 65501
 - ASN of ARS: 65515
-- ASN of NVA: 65501
 See [here](https://blog.cloudtrooper.net/2021/03/06/route-server-multi-region-design/)

 **